 A large portion of users got their first taste of VR with the launch of the Google Cardboard in 2014.
 The Cardboard was a cheap but rudimentary “proof of concept” device that utilised the user’s smartphone and put the idea of VR in the public conscious.
 Media content for the Cardboard was limited, and its functionality even more so.
 However, it succeeded in its mission of igniting people’s interest and imagination.

 The first popular high-quality VR headset on the market was released by Samsung in 2015.
 Dubbed as the “Gear VR”, it was a high-quality mobile VR experience that showed off what VR technology was capable of.
-The Gear VR was a success, selling more than 5 million units as of January 2017.
+The Gear VR was a success, selling more than 5 million units of headsets by the end of 2016.
 Samsung also revealed that the most popular use case of the Gear VR was video playback, with a total of 10 million hours of video played so far.

 The seminal moment, however, in the VR revolution was the launch of the Desktop VR headset Oculus Rift in 2016.
 This was swiftly followed by the launch of the first room-scale VR headset, the HTC Vive and Sony announcing their own plans for a VR gaming headset.
 Many believed that 2016 was going to be the “year of VR”, but the public response to VR has not been quite as enthusiastic as many had hoped.